 |Contribution to the Community/Industry||20|

 |Quality/Setting New Standards||20|

-High-Rise Residential, Hospitality Development, Industrial Development, Mixed-Use Development, Multi-Family Residential, Office Development, Office Interiors, Redevelopment/Renovation, Retail Development, Technology/Life Science Development of the Year
+High-Rise Residential, Historic Renovation, Hospitality Development, Industrial Development, Mixed-Use Development, Multi-Family Residential, Office Development, Office Interior, Redevelopment/Renovation, Retail Development

 These award categories recognize a development that exhibits a development team’s commitment to an outstanding quality product, success in the marketplace, and uniqueness in design of a project.
 Judges will evaluate aspects such as, but not limited to, project concept and design, tenant benefits, amenities, accomplishment of overall development goals, sustainability, degree of difficulty, and innovation.